tejasanilshah/the-joy-of-easycrypt/06-conclusion/README.md

 This repo has been created on a best effort basis, and as outlined above needed a lot of manual effort.
 Meaning it could contain errors here and there.
 If you find any errors feel free to send a pull request with fixes.
 If you can make this project better even better, fork it and make it better.

-We also provide the [PDF file]() which has syntax highlighting and has been proofread a couple of times as well.
+We provide the [PDF file](/assets/Shah_CS_2022.PDF) which has syntax highlighting and has been proofread a couple of times as well.
 We recommend using that file + `.ec` files as the primary mode of consumption.

+Additionally, we also provide the [$\LaTeX$ project](/assets/Shah_CS_2022.zip) as is for those interested in the content and who want to use the syntax highlighting.